-A: Under NCLB, if a district was SRSA eligible, they could not be RLIS eligible.
-Under ESSA, as part of the reauthorization of Title V, Part B, an LEA that meets the eligibility criteria for both the SRSA program and the RLIS program (referred to as “dual eligible”) may choose to participate in either SRSA or RLIS.
+A: The Elementary and Secondary Education Act of 1965, as amended by the Every Student Succeeds Act (ESEA), includes a “Choice of Participation” provision, under which a school district that meets the eligibility criteria for both the SRSA program and the RLIS program (referred to as “dual eligible”) may choose to participate in either SRSA or RLIS.
 Section 5225(b) requires an LEA with dual eligibility to notify the Department of its preference to participate in either SRSA or RLIS.
 An LEA with dual eligibility will notify the Department of its choice based on whether or not it submits an SRSA application.

 The final list of RLIS eligible LEAs will be used to determine SEA RLIS allocation amounts.
 SEAs have the option to award RLIS grants to eligible LEAs on a competitive basis or according to a formula.

 Q: If we are dual eligible, how do we determine which program we should apply for?